TOP

 Korean society will become more complex and various issues will come up in the future, so a more active interest and intervention of psychologists will be required.

 Division 8.
-Health
+Korean Health Psychological Association

 The Korean Health Psychological Association, which is the ninth division of the Korean Psychological Association, was established for the purpose of promoting mutual cooperation among psychologists interested in the biological/psychological/social aspect of physical and mental health, researchers in a relevant field, and health care professionals.